 by Theresa Newell

-Theresa Newell is a hospital chaplain and postulant for Holy Orders in the Diocese of Olympia.
-She lives just outside of Seattle, Washington with her husband, her youngest son, and their dog.
+Theresa Newell is a hospital chaplain, a postulant for Holy Orders in the Diocese of Olympia, a wife, and a mother to mostly grown foster, adopted and biological children.
+She lives in the Seattle area with her husband, the youngest of her children, and her Great Dane.